jaruchi/Feedback_App/README.md

 - As a user(instructor), I should be able to delete a homework.

-## Classroom Feedback Model
+## Course Feedback Model
 - As a user(student), I should be able to create feedback for a course.
 - As a user(student), I should be able to update course feedback.
 - As a user(student), I should be able to read feedback for a course.
 - As a user(student), I should be able to delete feedback for a course.
 - As a user(student), I should be able to see all my course feedbacks.
-- As a user(instructor), can see feedback for a class by all students. (future)
+- As a user(instructor), I should be able to see feedback for a course by all students. (future)

 ## Homework Feedback Model
-- As a user(student), I should be able to create a homework feedback.
+- As a user(student), I should be able to create feedback for a homework.
-- As a user(student), I should be able to read a homework feedback.
+- As a user(student), I should be able to update homework feedback.
-- As a user(student), I shoule be able to see all the feedbacks
+- As a user(student), I should be able to read feedback for a homework.
-- As a user(student), I should be able to update a homework feedback.
+- As a user(student), I should be able to delete feedback for a homework.
-- As a user(student), I should be able to delete a homework feedback.
+- As a user(student), I should be able to see all my homework feedbacks.
-- As a user(instructor), can see feedback for a homework by all students.(future)
+- As a user(instructor), I should be able to see feedback for a homework by all students. (future)

 ## EndPoint

-### Class Feedback endpoint
+### Course Feedback endpoint
 | Request_Type| URL                       |Request Body  |Request Header            | Action                 | Access       |
 | - | - | - | - | - | - |
 | GET         | api/classfeedback         |none          |Authorization Bearer TOKEN| get all class feed     |private       |